 For over ten years, I've designed and taught courses in philosophy.
 Most recently, I worked at the University of Twente, where I learned a lot about the exciting area of the philosophy of technology.
-Before that, I spent five years in the Deep South of the US, where I had a grand ol' time teaching ethics at Auburn University in Alabama.
-I started out as a teaching assistant at UMass Amherst and Smith College in Massachusetts, where I learned a ton about top-notch education.
+Before that, I spent five years in the Deep South of the US.
+I had a grand ol' time there teaching courses in ethics at Auburn University in Alabama.
+(War Eagle!)
+I started out as a teaching assistant at UMass Amherst and Smith College in Massachusetts, where I picked up a ton about top-notch education.

 I like to think and talk about teaching techniques and about how to create appealing courses on a variety of subjects.

 Here's an abbreviated version of my CV for those interested.

-Don't hesitate to drop me an email at b.h.[LAST_NAME]@utwente.nl.
+Don't hesitate to drop me an email at b.h.[LAST_NAME]@uu.nl.